engineersubhadip/Git-Tutorial/README.txt

 If we want those changes again to be moved from the STAGING AREA to the WORKING AREA we can do "git restore --staged <file>".
 Therefore only those changes become part of the commit which are in the STAGING AREA.

+Difference between "git rm" and "git restore" -> If we want to move the whole file back to the working stage, we do "git rm".
+Otherwise if we just want the changes to be shifted to the working or staging area we do "git restore".